 Forward head posture can affect various areas of the human body such as the spine, shoulders, and neck.
 Not only is poor posture bad for your musculoskeletal system, it can also cause key muscles that are responsible for maintaining stability to atrophy.
-Whether you suffer from forward head posture due to unavoidable circumstances such as motor vehicle related injury or whiplash, or have unknowingly developed forward head posture from overexposure to electronic devices, there are a number of additional symptoms that individuals with forward head posture experience that can worsen your overall state of wellbeing.
+Whether you suffer from forward head posture due to unavoidable circumstances such as motor vehicle-related injury or whiplash, or you have unknowingly developed forward head posture from overexposure to electronic devices, there are a number of additional symptoms that individuals with forward head posture experience that can worsen your overall state of wellbeing.

 Throughout this article, we will discuss how neck pain can turn into a chronic issue, while also providing easy techniques you can use at home to aid in the strengthening of your neck muscles.
-If you suffer from neck pain, and are seeking high-quality chiropractic care, talk with one of our knowledgeable staff members at ChiroNow Loveland today.
-We’ve helped a number of individuals in Loveland and its surrounding areas find relief from the most severe neck pains, and are always available for walk-in appointments.
+If you suffer from neck pain and are seeking high-quality chiropractic care, talk with one of our knowledgeable staff members at ChiroNow Loveland today.
+We’ve helped a number of individuals with their neck pain in Loveland, and our chiropractor can help you find relief from the most severe neck pains.
+We are always available for walk-in appointments.

 How Neck Pain Develops

 Whether you experience stress at work, have suffered a prior injury, or do not maintain proper posture, neck pain can be detrimental to your daily activities and overall quality of life.
 As tension develops throughout the neck, your neck muscles will begin to tighten which can limit your mobility.
-This causes your head to droop forward, as the muscles can no longer support themselves, and can be rather painful over extended periods of time.
+This causes your head to droop forward, as the muscles can no longer support themselves, and it can be rather painful over extended periods of time.

 According to Dr. Kapandji’s book, The Physiology of the Joints Vol. 3, “For every inch of Forward Head Posture, it can increase the weight of the head on the spine by an additional 10 pounds.”
 While many think that forward head posture only affects the neck, the truth is that forward head posture can also have adverse effects on the shoulders, spine, and back.

-Techniques for Correcting Forward Head Posture
+Techniques For Correcting Forward Head Posture

 Though you may currently be experiencing adverse effects from forward head posture, the good news is that there are several techniques you can practice at home to train and strengthen the neck muscles.
 You can easily check if you are experiencing forward head posture by standing up straight against a wall.
 If the back of your head does not touch the wall without effort, you should consider strengthening your neck and correcting your posture.

 You can also strengthen your neck muscles by doing lying chin tucks.
 Simply lie on your back, and gently lift your head off of the ground while tucking your chin towards your chest.
 This will help build strength in the back of your neck, as well as the front of your neck, which will help you maintain good posture without effort.

 Throughout the day, there may be times when you notice yourself slouching or not standing completely upright.
-Over time, your posture can become progressively worse if not properly maintained.
+Over time, your posture can become progressively worse, if not properly maintained.
 To correct bad standing posture, tuck your stomach, pull your shoulders back and let the shoulders drop naturally.
 Your head should not be in front of or behind the midline of your body, as you can then begin to quickly develop poor posture yet again.
-Following these steps will help alleviate neck, shoulder, and spine pain, and over time will help correct those suffering from forward head posture.
+Following these steps will help alleviate neck, shoulder and spine pain, and over time, will help correct those suffering from forward head posture.